 Here are my recommendations for the best rechargeable AA batteries:

-- If you want the best energy capacity (2550 mAh) — get the Eneloop Pro (about $18 for pack of 4)
+- If you want the best energy capacity (2550 mAh) — get the Eneloop Pro (about $18 for a pack of 4)

-- If you want maximum recharge capacity (2100 times) — get the 4th Generation Panasonic Eneloops (about $11 for pack of 4)
+- If you want maximum recharge capacity (2100 times) — get the 4th Generation Panasonic Eneloops (about $11 for a pack of 4)

 Overall, the best rechargeable AA battery is the Eneloop Pro.
 They have a high energy capacity (2550 mAh), and they perform better than similar high-capacity AAs.
 They can only be charged 500 times (versus 2100 times for regular Eneloops).
 But most people will never charge their batteries that many times.
 For example, if you charged your batteries twice a week consistently, it would take 5 years to reach 500 charges.